formsandflows/videos/2019/Memory/README.md

 # Installation

 1. Create the SharePoint list (see the file "SharePoint").
 2. Add data to the list.
 Make sure you have enough images per category!
+Check the png file for some examples.
 3. Import the PowerApps package (zip-file).
 4. Open the app.
 5. Remove the SharePoint data source.